dcomms/dcomms/docs/drp_whitepaper.md

 - target IP address is rendezvous peer. **Resolutions:** use DDoS-resistant hosting providers to host RPs; dynamically change IP addresses of the RPs (exchange servers, deploy RP using automation); use CAPTCHA

-- target IP address is user's peer. **Resolutions:** change internet service provider; use only temporary IDsalt values and/or don't disclose IDsalt.
-See also: "Target user IP sniffing"
+- target IP address is user's peer. **Resolutions:** change internet service provider; see "Target user IP sniffing by known regID"

 ### UDP-level sniffers and blocks by ISP

-An attacker or internet service provider is able to sniff IP traffic, intercept and manipulate DRP packets, block connections to peers. **Resolutions:** use VPN; encrypt DRP packets with some cipher (e.g. XOR, RC4, AES256) with secret keys; use random UDP port numbers; use another internet service provider.
+An attacker or internet service provider is able to sniff IP traffic, intercept and manipulate DRP packets, block connections to peers. **Resolutions:** use VPN; run DRP peer at securely hosted server and access the server via RDP/SSH/VNC; encrypt DRP packets with some cipher (e.g. XOR, RC4, AES256) with secret keys; use random UDP port numbers; use another internet service provider; get list of accessible rendezvous peers from trusted contacts or from google/yandex search; scan random ip addresses and ports to find accessible rendezvous server; host public pages on github/facebook with list of accessible rendezvous peers.

 ### Stolen userKeypair